Neosho Yankees: History

 The Arkansas–Missouri League played with four teams in 1939.
-In the regular season, the Neosho Yankees ended with a record of 65–61, finishing in 3rd place.
-Playing again under manager Dennis Burns, Neosho finished 16.5 games behind the 1st place Fayetteville Angels.
+In the regular season, the Neosho Yankees ended with a record of 65–61, finishing in third place.
+Playing again under manager Dennis Burns, Neosho finished 16.5 games behind the first place Fayetteville Angels.
 Nesho did not qualify for the 1939 playoffs.

-Ralph Houk played for Neosho in 1939, his first professional season.
-With a salary of $70.00 a month, Houk played well enough (.286) that Neosho hosted a "Ralph Houk dDay" at the ballpark.
+Ralph Houk played for Neosho in 1939, in his first professional season.
+With a salary of $70.00 a month, Houk played well enough (.286) that Neosho hosted a "Ralph Houk Day" at the ballpark.

-In 1940, the four–team Arkansas–Missouri League permanently folded during the season, as Neosho played it final minor league season.
+In 1940, the four–team Arkansas–Missouri League permanently folded during the season, as Neosho played its final minor league season.
 The league folding became unavoidable after the Fayetteville Angels franchise folded due to poor attendance.
-On July 1, 1940 the league folded after hosting an All-Star game.
-At the time the league folded, the Neosho Yankees were in 2nd place with a 27–29 record under manager Ed Grayston and were 10.5 games behind the 1st place Carthage Pirates.
+On July 1, 1940, the league folded after hosting an All-Star game.
+At the time the league folded, the Neosho Yankees were in second place with a 27–29 record under manager Ed Grayston and were 10.5 games behind the first place Carthage Pirates.

+The Arkansas–Missouri League did not return to play in 1941.
 Neosho, Missouri has not hosted another minor league team.